linkov/self-taught-cs/README.md

 self-taught-cs
 ==============

-Books people recommend to someone who is a self-tought software developer interested in CS
+Books people recommend to someone who is a self-taught software developer interested in CS

 # General